-61. L. is a woman from Mexico.
-L. speaks Spanish and resides in Chicago.
-L. qualifies for a U Visa because she was the victim of domestic violence.
-L. will require a waiver of inadmissibility.
-L's U Visa must be received by USCIS on or before November 11, 2021.
-(21-0148114)
+44. G. is a woman from Mexico.
+G. speaks Spanish and resides in Chicago.
+G. qualifies for a U Visa because she was the victim of domestic violence, but specifically the crime of criminal sexual assault.
+G. will require a waiver of inadmissibility.
+G.'s U Visa petition must be received by USCIS on or before October 5, 2021.
+(20-0143745)